 Don’t panic.
 Just do the right thing.
 As Dallas Willard is quoted as saying, “Do your best.
 But don’t trust your best.
 Trust God.”
 Or like a mountain pastor I knew said, “Pray as if you did not work, but work as if you did not pray.”

 Martin Luther (who survived the Black Plague) said this about ministry in dangerous times: “I shall ask God mercifully to protect us.
 Then I shall fumigate, help purify the air, administer medicine and take it.
 I shall avoid places and persons where my presence is not needed in order to not become contaminated and thus perchance inflict and pollute others and so cause their death as a result of my negligence.”

 Pray for your neighbors and neighborhood.
 Pray that the Lord would save and protect people, would deliver them from evil, and would shelter them.
 Pray that all the people in your neighborhood would come to hallow your God as their God, and that His kingdom would come and His will would be done in each of your neighbor’s homes and families.
-It is far more important that we shut off the news and pray than to sit at home watching what will never change anything for the moment or eternity.
+It is far more important that we shut off the news and pray than to sit at home watching news that will never make a real difference in what really matters.
 Combine walking the neighborhood with praying for every home and family in it.

 Back to the basics of our faith is our best direction.
 Following through on the basic safety precautions is also good.
 Ministry is a good cross on which to die.
 Going to the store for non-essentials is not.
 Neither is being careless regarding precautions.

 And finally, from Charles Spurgeon: “The Christian need not dread sickness, for he has noting to lose but everything to gain by death.”